How to Get Paid While Owning Stock: A Brief Primer in Dividends

 What are Dividends?

 Dividends are payments made to shareholders, by the company, usually in the form of cash at regular intervals.
-Most companies that pay dividends make the dividend payments quarterly, but there are a few companies and ETFs that pay dividends monthly.
+Most companies that pay dividends make the dividend payments quarterly, but a few companies and ETFs pay dividends monthly.

 That’s why we think dividends are worth your time!